dsafa/audio-band/docfx/audioband/development/project-layout.md

 # Project layout

+Last commit at this time of writing: `f2d140a`

 Here are the main projects in the solution:
 - **AudioBand**: The is the "main" project where audioband lives
 - **AudioBand.Logging**: This project contains shared logging facilities